neovim/deps/src/libuv/docs/src/misc.rst

 .. c:function:: uint64_t uv_get_free_memory(void)

     Gets the amount of free memory available in the system, as reported by the kernel (in bytes).
+Returns 0 when unknown.

 .. c:function:: uint64_t uv_get_total_memory(void)

     Gets the total amount of physical memory in the system (in bytes).
+    Returns 0 when unknown.

 .. c:function:: uint64_t uv_get_constrained_memory(void)

-    Gets the amount of memory available to the process (in bytes) based on limits imposed by the OS.
+    Gets the total amount of memory available to the process (in bytes) based on limits imposed by the OS.
 If there is no such constraint, or the constraint is unknown, `0` is returned.
 Note that it is not unusual for this value to be less than or greater than :c:func:`uv_get_total_memory`.